kaist-plrg/spectec-core/doc/doc/exec/calls.rst

 ^^^^^^^^^^^^

 All method calls except "apply" on a table are inter-object calls.
-For inter-object calls, the callee's context inherits the caller's global context and takes the callee object's global visibility and object context.
+For inter-object calls, the callee context inherits the caller's global environment and takes the callee object's global visibility and object context.

 .. todo:: Specify rules for header/stack built-in calls